webgeodatavore/demo_browserify_webpack_ol3/README.md

     ./node_modules/.bin/webpack app.js bundle.js

 We were able to solve various issues due to feedbacks from [this issue](https://github.com/openlayers/ol3/issues/3162).
-We changed the webpack.config.js and it works now.
+We changed the webpack.config.js and it works now without warnings.
+You can also remove `webpack.config.js` but you will get some warnings (non blocking)

 ### Test